EternalllZM/rtd-codz/docs/source/meme_database.rst

 Dragon Cog
 ------------

 Originating from Zetsubo No Shima game.
-The word \"cog\" was misheard by a member to be a rather NSFW word.
+The word \"cog\" was misheard by a member to be a rather NSFW word. (dragon c*ck)

 Matmano9
 ------------